datacarpentry/shell-genomics/_episodes/04-redirection.md

 every time the loop iterates, so it would only have text from the last variable used.
 Instead, `>>` adds to the end of the file.

 ## Using Basename in for loops
 Basename is a function in UNIX that is helpful for removing a uniform part of a name from a list of files.
-In this case, we will use basename to remove the `.fastq` from the files that we’ve been working with.
+In this case, we will use basename to remove the `.fastq` extension from the files that we’ve been working with.

 ~~~
 $ basename SRR097977.fastq .fastq